KKaiyuan/sleepEarly7z.github.io/index.md

 ![hw9_eda3](assets/image/hw9_eda3.png)

 ## Feature engineering
+Feature engineering is like preparing the ingredients for cooking.
+You choose and prepare each piece of information about something you want to understand.It's about making sure your data is in the best shape for the computer to understand and solve a problem.

 We derived two useful features:
 - `price_minimum_nights`: the product of `price` and `minimum_nights`.
 This feature is a proxy for the total cost of the listing.